-"secure renegotiation" band-aid to TLS was proposed.
-The rough idea of this extension was to 'bind' the renegotiation handshake to the previous handshake, by having the client present the "Finished" message of the previous handshake.
-Since the Finished value is (essentially) a hash of the Master Secret and the (hash of) the previous handshake messages, this allows the client to prove that it -- not an attacker -- truly negotiated the previous connection.
+To fix this, a “secure renegotiation” band-aid to TLS was proposed.
+The rough idea of this extension was to ‘bind’ the renegotiation handshake to the previous handshake, by having the client present the “Finished” message of the previous handshake.
+Since the Finished value is (essentially) a hash of the Master Secret and the (hash of) the previous handshake messages, this allows the client to prove that it — not an attacker — truly negotiated the previous connection.

 All of this brings us back to the question of what the TLS handshake is supposed to do.